 Be sure to keep your center of gravity over the center of the board.

 Some paddle boards come with a seat.
-If not, you might be able to add an aftermarket seat to your board, depending on how it’s configured.
+If not, you can add an aftermarket seat to your board, depending on how it’s configured.

 How to Maintain Balance on a Paddle Board

 Balance is key to paddle boarding.
-If you can find your center of gravity, you’ll be able to paddle easier and stay dry.
+If you can find your center of gravity, you can paddle easier and stay dry.

 There are a few things that you can do to help find your balance:

-- First, once you are fully upright, keep your feet about shoulder-width apart, pointing forward.
+- First, once you are standing upright, keep your feet about shoulder-width apart, pointing forward.

 - Bend your knees, keep your head up, and your back straight.